pact-foundation/docs.pact.io/website/docs/pact_broker/can_i_deploy.md

 ## Further reading

+Other features of `can-i-deploy` include:

+* Polling for verification results to be returned (useful when waiting for results to be returned from a provider build that is triggered by a webhook)
+* Ignoring specific integrations (useful when a new provider is added that has not had its pact verification tests set up)
+* "Dry run" mode, where the results can be viewed, but the exit code is always successful, so that you can check that your pipeline working as expected before enabling the `can-i-deploy` check fully.

 Please see the [Pact Broker Client CLI documentation](/pact_broker/client_cli/readme#can-i-deploy) for an explanation of all the parameters for can-i-deploy.